Table of Contents

 - Miro: Good for collaborative brainstorming and sitemaps.

-Each tool has strengths, so choose one based on your project’s needs and team skills.
+Each tool has its strengths, so choose one that aligns with your project’s needs and your team’s skills.

 Best Practices for Effective Wireframing